- Bryce Harper was playing T-ball at age three against six-year-olds, partly to be with his older brother, Bryan

 To which Harper said, "I got a great group of guys on my team and a great family and support at home.
 (I try to) have fun while I'm playing and be a good person on and off the field."

-Hall of Fame outfielder Al Kaline said late in July, 2013, that he is fascinated by the way the Nationals' Bryce Harper plays the game of baseball.
+In July 2013, Hall of Fame outfielder Al Kaline said that he is fascinated by the way the Nationals' Bryce Harper plays the game of baseball.
 Kaline loves the way Harper goes all-out on every play and is impressed by how Harper has handled the pressures of big league life at such a young age.

 Kaline doesn't see Harper reaching a middle ground to avoid injuries.
 "If you pop up to the infield, you know it's going to be an easy out, you don't go 110 percent.
 You make sure you get on base and may get the extra base," Kaline said.
 "And of course ... the walls ... he is fortunate now that he plays the outfield where the walls are all padded.
 When I played, they were concrete.

 "There are times—instead of going full belt into the walls, where he might hurt himself for good—you have to be careful.
 But you can't teach that.
 He's got to play the way he is taught and the way he has always played.
 He would probably feel he let the fans down if he didn't go hard all the time."

 Kaline and Harper share something.
 They both entered the big leagues as teenagers and became major players early on.
 At 19, Harper helped the Nats win the National League East title and won the N.L.
 Rookie of the Year Award.
 At 20, Kaline won the American League batting title.
 In Kaline's opinion, Harper is much stronger than he ever was.